anderson-ferreira-83/anderson-ferreira-83/README.md

 - Feature engineering, hyperparameter tuning (GridSearch/RandomSearch);
 - Cross-validation and model evaluation;
 - MLOps for deployment and monitoring of models.

-🎸 Fun fact: I’m passionate about music and play both acoustic and electric guitar!

 ---